-KRS 17.160; KRS 17.165; KRS 156.106; KRS 160.380; KRS 161.605; KRS 161.611 16 KAR 2:030; 16 KAR 2:120; 102 KAR 1:030 702 KAR 1:035; 702 KAR 3:075; OAG 69-296
+KRS 17.160; KRS 17.165; KRS 156.106; KRS 160.380; KRS 161.605; KRS 161.611 16 KAR 2:030; 16 KAR 2:120; 102 KAR 1:030; 702 KAR 1:035; 702 KAR 3:075 OAG 69-296 RELATED POLICIES:

-RELATED POLICIES

-03.11; 03.111; 03.121

-LEGAL: SB 236 (2017) AMENDED KRS 160.380 TO STATE THAT A SUPERINTENDENT WHO IS REQUIRING A BACKGROUND CHECK MAY ALSO REQUIRE THE VOLUNTEER TO PROVIDE A LETTER FROM THE CABINET FOR HEALTH AND FAMILY SERVICES STATING THAT THERE ARE NO FINDINGS OF SUBSTANTIATED CHILD ABUSE OR NEGLECT ON RECORD.
+03.11; 03.111; 03.121 LEGAL: SB 236 (2017) AMENDED KRS 160.380 TO STATE THAT A SUPERINTENDENT WHO IS REQUIRING A BACKGROUND CHECK MAY ALSO REQUIRE THE VOLUNTEER TO PROVIDE A LETTER FROM THE CABINET FOR HEALTH AND FAMILY SERVICES STATING THAT THERE ARE NO FINDINGS OF SUBSTANTIATED CHILD ABUSE OR NEGLECT ON RECORD.
 SB 101 (2018) HAS AN EMERGENCY CLAUSE MAKING THE AMENDMENTS CURRENTLY EFFECTIVE.
-FINANCIAL IMPLICATIONS: NONE ANTICIPATED

-PERSONNEL 03.6

-Volunteers

-DEFINITION

-Volunteers are persons who do not receive compensation for assisting in school or District programs.
+FINANCIAL IMPLICATIONS: NONE ANTICIPATED PERSONNEL 03.6 Volunteers DEFINITION Volunteers are persons who do not receive compensation for assisting in school or District programs.
 Volunteers are encouraged to use their time and effort to support school and District programs.
 The Superintendent shall develop procedures that encourage volunteers to assist in school and/or District programs and to facilitate effective communication with persons who volunteer.
 Teacher education students or students enrolled in an educational institution and who participate in observations and educational activities under direct supervision of a local school teacher or administrator in a public school shall not be considered volunteers.

-SUPERVISION

-All volunteers shall provide assistance only under the direction and supervision of a member of the professional administrative and teaching staff.1

-Volunteers who assist in the District on a scheduled and/or continuing basis shall be provided with the same liability insurance coverage as a District employee and shall be provided with a written task description detailing responsibilities and expectations, as well as specific qualifications that may be required.

-RECORDS CHECK

-The District shall conduct a state criminal records check on all volunteers who have contact with students on a regularly scheduled and/or continuing basis, or who have supervisory responsibility for children at a school site or on school-sponsored trips.
-The District shall arrange to pay any cost required for the records check, but may use donations from any source, including volunteers, for this purpose.

-Pursuant to KRS 160.380, the Superintendent/designee also may_require volunteers to submit to a state and national criminal (fingerprint) history background check and provide a letter from the Cabinet for Health and Family Services stating that there are no findings of substantiated child abuse or neglect on record. for safety reasons With prior approval of the Superintendent/designee, the background checks will be conducted at District expense.
+SUPERVISION All volunteers shall provide assistance only under the direction and supervision of a member of the professional administrative and teaching staff.1 Volunteers who assist in the District on a scheduled and/or continuing basis shall be provided with the same liability insurance coverage as a District employee and shall be provided with a written task description detailing responsibilities and expectations, as well as specific qualifications that may be required.
+RECORDS CHECK The District shall conduct, at District expense, a state criminal records check on all volunteers who have contact with students on a regularly scheduled and/or continuing basis, or who have supervisory responsibility for children at a school site or on school-sponsored trips.
+Pursuant to KRS 160.380, the Superintendent/designee also may_require volunteers to submit to a state and national criminal (fingerprint) history background checkand provide a letter from the Cabinet for Health and Family Services stating that there are no findings of substantiated child abuse or neglect on record. for safety reasons.
+With prior approval of the Superintendent/designee, the background checks will be conducted at District expense.
 Otherwise, except as stated previously, the volunteer must pay for the background checks.
+Persons convicted of or pleading guilty to any sexual offenses or any felony offenses shall not be utilized as volunteers.
 No volunteer shall be utilized to supervise students, or deemed to have the authority to supervise students, unless the volunteer has been designated to supervise students by the Principal and approved by the Superintendent/designee, and the volunteer has undergone the required records check.
 The Superintendent may also require such a volunteer to provide a letter from the Cabinet for Health and Family Services stating that there are no findings of substantiated child abuse or neglect on record.

-Link to DPP-156 Central Registry Check and more information on the required Cabinet Letter: http://manuals.sp.chfs.ky.gov/chapter30/33/Pages/3013RequestfromthePublicforCANChecksandCentralRegistryChecks.aspx

-Formatted: ksba normal

-Formatted: ksba normal

-Formatted: ksba normal

-Formatted: ksba normal

-Volunteers

-WORK-BASED SITE SUPERVISORS

-Work-based learning site supervisors are considered volunteers.
-Pursuant to KRS 160.380 and KRS 161.148, prior to being assigned to supervise a student for more than one (1) day in a work-based learning experience, the site supervisor shall have undergone a state criminal background check either as required by their employer at time of employment or within the past twelve (12) months, whichever is the more recent.

-ORIENTATION

-The Superintendent/designee shall develop orientation materials to be provided to all volunteers who have contact with students on a regularly scheduled or continuing basis.
+Link to DPP-156 Central Registry Check and more information on the required Cabinet Letter: $\underline{http://manuals.sp.chfs.ky.gov/chapter 30/33/Pages/3013 Request from the Public for CANChecks and Central Registry Checks.aspx (Marcon Control and Control and$ Volunteers ORIENTATION The Superintendent/designee shall develop orientation materials to be provided to all volunteers who have contact with students on a regularly scheduled or continuing basis.
 These materials shall include, but not be limited to, pertinent policies and safety and emergency procedures.
 REFERENCES: